lbod/delitetutorial/tutorials/beginner.md

 If we look at the custom element module `./MyFirstElement.js` we see we register the custom element tag via:

     return register("my-first-element", [HTMLElement, Widget, Invalidating], { .....
+(Note that here, we're not explicitly requiring the module for the custom element i.e. `"first-delite-package/MyFirstElement"`, `delite/register` takes care of this for us for declarative created widgets).

 This is an important concept which sometimes isn't clear at a first glance.
 You can add any non-standard tag to an HTML page and the HTML parser will not complain, this is because these elements will be defined as a native [`HTMLUnknownElement`](http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#htmlunknownelement).